AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

 [![hacs][hacs-badge]][hacs-url]
 [![hacs][rc_badge]][hacs-url]
-<br>This card is available in HACS as of June 19th, 2022.
+<br>This card is merged in HACS as of June 19th, 2022.
+But it might not be directly available!

+!!!
+Important "According to https://hacs-repositories.web.app/, the merged repository is not yet available!"
+    But you can use the HACS custom install.
+See next paragraph.

 HACS takes care of manual step 1.
 So if you installed using HACS, continue with manual step 2.